***Section being updated Written Qualifying Exams--- These will reflect 2023's exam experience 🙂 yay

 What were some (general) types of questions you were asked?
 How much were they related to the material given to you by your committee?

-- I think, because it’s so new, there are not a lot of set guidelines as to how the questions should be developed.
-So, it totally depends on the committee member.
-Some people asked me really specific questions relating back to the papers (like certain figures, methods, etc) but others asked me about general concepts about my research.
+- Some people asked me really specific questions relating back to the papers (like certain figures, methods, etc) but others asked me about general concepts about my research in relation to the paper.

 Do we get to choose the order of the questions?